 If you suspect that browser add-ons are affecting your computer, you might want to disable all add-ons to see if that solves the problem.

-If disabling all add-ons solves the problem, you might want to use Add-on Manager to disable all add-ons permanently and then turn on add-ons only as you need them.
+If disabling all add-ons solves the problem, you might want to use Manage Add-ons to disable all add-ons permanently and then turn on add-ons only as you need them.
 To disable an add-on, follow the steps below.

-Click the add-on you want to disable, and then click Disable.
+Click the add-on you want to disable, and then do one of the following:

 Repeat step 4 for every add-on you want to disable.
 When you are finished, click Close in Internet Explorer 8, or click OK in Internet Explorer 7.